Supply Chain

 Why it hurts

 A supplier may pass the first audit and then slowly relax controls.
 Minor deviations pile up into big field failures, recalls, or warranty claims.
-According to a PwC study, 65 percent of firms that increased local oversight reported fewer defects and faster fixes.
+A manufacturer relies on consistent supplier quality to avoid costly production issues and disruptions.
+According to a PwC study, 65% of firms that increased local oversight reported fewer defects and faster fixes.

 Early warning signs